srcastillo/TALE-Writer/README.md

   * For TALEN design, the output sequence is the input sequence with the sequence of the target coordinate capitalized and highlighted in blue.<br><br>
   * For FusXTBE design, the output sequence corresponds to the input sequence with all the potentially editable TC or GA motifs capitalized and highlighted in blue.
 Alternatively, for PTC induction, the output sequence consists of the input sequence with all targets amenable to PTC induction capitalized and highlighted in blue.<br><br>
 * **Table:**<br><br>
   * For TALEN design, the output table summarizes all the possible TALEN design permutations around the specified target, constrained by the design parameters.
-The table contains the design index of each design permutation, the target sequence of the left arm (top strand, 5'-to-3'), the target sequence of the right arm (bottom strand, 5'-to-3'), and the sequence of the spacer (top strand, 5'-to-3') with the desired cut site capitalized and highlighted in blue.<br><br>
+From left to right, the table contains the target index (TGT), the design index of each design permutation (DSG), the enzymes which restriction sites may be lost after double-strand break (LOSS), the top strand 5'-to-3' left TALE binding sequence (LEFT SEQUENCE), the bottom strand 5'-to-3' right TALE binding sequence (RIGHT SEQUENCE), and the top strand 5'-to-3' protospacer sequence (SPACER) with the desired cut site capitalized and highlighted in blue.<br><br>
   * For FusXTBE design, the output table summarizes all the possible FusXTBE design permutations around all the C-to-T base editing targets identified within the input sequence, constrained by the design parameters.
-The table contains the target indices, their local coordinates within the input sequence, their sequence motifs (TC or GA, or TGA, TCAA, or TCAG), the design indices, an 'X' symbol indicating potential off-target editing sites within the spacer, the target sequence of the left arm (top strand, 5'-to-3'), the target sequence of the right arm (bottom strand, 5'-to-3'), and the sequence of the spacer (top strand, 5'-to-3') with the potential off-target sites highlighted in red and the on-target site capitalized and highlighted in blue.
+From left to right, the table contains the target index (TGT), the design index of each design permutation (DSG), the enzymes which restriction sites are lost after editing (LOSS), the enzymes which restriction sites are gained after editing (GAIN), the number of potential off-target edits within the protospacer (X), the top strand 5'-to-3' left TALE binding sequence (LEFT SEQUENCE), the bottom strand 5'-to-3' right TALE binding sequence (RIGHT SEQUENCE), and the top strand 5'-to-3' protospacer sequence (SPACER) with the desired cut site capitalized and highlighted in blue.<br><br>

 ## FAQ & Troubleshooting